1950s ERCO Conical Cylinders Chandelier

 Manufacturer: ERCO GmbH, Lüdenscheid, Germany.

-Other versions: Several designs were used for the lampshades.
+Other versions: This 1950s ERCO conical cylinders chandelier. exists in a few variations.
+Several designs were used for the lampshades.
 Also produced as a floor lamp, table lamp and wall lamp.
 A flush mount with the same materials was also made, as you can see below.
 Another chandelier can be found here on Vintageinfo.

 The lampshades are made in the style of the design by French designer Jean Royère.
 He used this conical design for many lamps in the 1940s and 1950s.